Last Updated on

 Hot (and very delicate) topic.
 Numbers.
 It seems like people are obsessed with it.
 What do you say to those who see in big numbers of likes and followers the main form of satisfaction on this platform?

-So, how important are those numbers in order to work with brands and what is your advice for creators with a small audience that dream of being paid for travelling?
+So, how important are those numbers in order to work with brands and what is your advice for creators with a small audience that dream of being paid for traveling?

 How were you able to turn your passion into your amazing career?